Court of Protection

 Statutory Wills

-A statutory Will is a Will approved by the Court of Protection on behalf of someone who lacks mental capacity to make their own Will.
-We assist with preparing the application and supporting documentation required by the Court.
+A statutory Will is a Will approved by the Court of Protection on behalf of someone who lacks mental capacity and cannot make or change their own Will.
+We assist with preparing the application and supporting documents required by the court.

 Pricing: